AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 Inspecting the results
 ----------------------

 Be sure to download the resulting AppImage from OBS and test it on your target system(s).
-It is recommended to test at least on the oldest still-supported Ubuntu LTS, the recent Ubuntu, the oldest still-supported openSUSE Leap, possibly the latest openSUSE Tumbleweed, CentOS 7, and the latest Fedora release (although you may to choose to support different target systems).
+For more information about AppImage testing, see :ref:`ref-testing-appimages`.

 Working examples